Boom & Bust cycles, the New Deal, and the crisis of 2008

 The New Deal 1933 - 1945

 The Roosevelt administration acted on this idea in an attempt to lift the United States out of the Great Depression of the 1930's.
 Roosevelt's 'New Deal' introduced certain features which automatically produced government deficits during a depression.
 The social security system, including unemployment insurance, and the income-tax system both are set up so that government revenues fall off while government expenditures increase as a depression gets under way.
 These features were called built-in stabilizers.
-Despite resistance from the business community most of the New Deal reforms became a permanent part of the U.S.A.
-The social safety net of the New Deal has cushioned the severity of the cyclical business downturns and prevented a repetition of a full-scale depression.

-In addition to that, in 1944 Roosevelt signed the GI Bill of Rigths which would provide significant benefits to returning soldiers.
+In 1944 Roosevelt signed the GI Bill of Rigths which would provide significant benefits to returning soldiers.
 This bill was credited with forestalling a widely feared post-war economic depression and led to an unprecedented period of prosperity following World War II.
+The G.I.
+Bill is sometimes considered to be the last piece of New Deal legislation.

 In order to pay for the New Deal programs Roosevelt raised the top tax rate, and to finance the war economy the top tax rate was raised even more.
 It remained at 88 percent until 1963, by which time the entire war debt was payed down.